-I felt like I was dying inside and couldn’t figure out why.
+I felt like I was dying inside.
 Little by little I lost myself.

 MY JOURNEY TO “FIX” ME…

 I began this journey at the ripe old age of 27.
-I tried to show on the outside that I was fine, but it took me years to figure out just how sad, angry, ashamed, discouraged, and helpless I felt, among other things.
+I tried to show on the outside that I was fine, but it took me years to figure out just how sad, angry, ashamed, discouraged, and helpless I felt.

 Things appeared to change for the better; only to get worse.

 The journey to find myself and fix whatever was wrong with me took me to looking everywhere outside myself for healing and guidance.
 I did this for 23 years.
 I tried getting those answers through acquaintances, religions, places I visited, college degrees and schools of thought.

 I researched teachings such as Eastern Philosophy, Yoga, Ayurvedic Medicine and Energy Work/Reiki among a whole slew of other things.

 Where I landed was with Native American Spirituality and nature-based cultures which helped me the most to get me to today.

 And…I came to find the answers were not out there.

 The marriage lasted 12 ½ years and then the unimaginable happened.